DateMasamune2000/DateMasamune2000/README.md

 ## Featured projects

 * `irc\_server`: An IRC server that uses **non-blocking I/O** (with `select`) instead of threads for multiplexing.
+* `agent`: An AI agent powered by Google's Gemini language model
 * `webserver`: Serves local files over HTTP, with *customizable routes*.
 Uses *read/write* to read files quickly with less overhead.
 * `diofs`: Read-only filesystem using FUSE that supports creating custom directories.
 * `getanime`: Gets a list of upcoming anime using a JSON API, and saves the list into a MariaDB (MySQL) database.